till2/till2.github.io/_posts/2022-10-6-blackjack.md

 ### Introduction

 In this tutorial, we’ll explore and solve the *Blackjack-v1* environment \
-(this means we'll have an agent learn an optimal strategy).
+(this means we'll have an agent learn an optimal policy).

 This tutorial is part of the [`Gymnasium` documentation](https://gymnasium.farama.org/tutorials/blackjack_tutorial/).
 A more detailed version with training plots can be found on the Gymnasium website.